kubernetes/contributor-site/content/en/blog/2023/sig-architecture-conformance-spotlight.md

 eligibility or ineligibility of endpoints is of utmost importance to SIG Architecture.

-**FSM**: Writing tests for new features is something that is not universally done, not without some kind of enforcement.
+**FSM**: Writing tests for new features is something generally requires some kind of enforcement.
 How do you see the evolution of this in Kubernetes?
 Was there a specific effort to improve the process in a way that required tests would be a first-class citizen, or was that never an issue?

-**RK**: When discussions surrounding the Kubernetes conformance program began in 2018, only approximately 11% of endpoints were covered by tests.
+**RK**: When discussions surrounding the Kubernetes conformance programme began in 2018, only approximately 11% of endpoints were covered by tests.
 At that time, the CNCF's governing board requested that if funding were to be provided for the work to cover missing conformance tests, the Kubernetes Community should adopt a policy of